philzook58/philzook58.github.io/_posts/2021-03-10-metatheory-progress.md

 The [Egg](https://egraphs-good.github.io/) paper came out and was very compelling to me.
 It is an implementation with novel twists of egraphs, a useful data structure for equational reasoning.
-I tried my hand at implementing the egraph data structure here.
+I tried my hand at implementing the egraph data structure here with the purpose of using it for Catlab reasoning in mind.
 - <https://www.philipzucker.com/egraph-1/>
 - <https://www.philipzucker.com/egraph-2/>